-One of the first things that you must do while trying to build muscle is to eat a healthy diet.
-It is important to ensure that your nutritional intake comprises lean protein, complex carbs and healthy fats in order to maintain your fitness levels.
+One of the first things that you must do while trying to build muscle is to eat a healthy Indian bodybuilding diet.
+It is important to ensure that the nutritional profile of your Indian bodybuilding diet comprises lean protein, complex carbs and healthy fats in order to maintain your fitness levels.

 Building muscles requires you to consume a lot of protein, and nutritional supplements like protein powders are the fastest way to meet these requirements.
 However if you are finding it difficult to supplement your everyday diet with whey isolates or other protein powders, try to source your protein and other essential nutrients from whole foods.